jjmlovesgit/didembed/README.md

-# OpenAI Mobile D-ID "Rag" Agent in Less Than 60 Minutes Full Stack!
+# Full Stack OpenAI Mobile D-ID "Rag" Agent Website in Less Than 30 Minutes!

 ## Prerequisites:
 - Sign up for a free tier account for a D-ID Agent login (NO credit card required).